DollyGt/project2_api/README.md

 All these catergories ensures that the user does not have to spend time trying to figure out what or which movie to search for.
 In this catergory, only the top 10 from that catergory are shown therefore the user can select one movie at a time from each catergory and find out the movie details on a separate page.

-4. Pagination and back to previous page: These features allows the user to go back to the previous page or to continue to the next page if the movie they are looking for is not displayed in the evry page that they are on.
+4.Pagination and back to previous page: These features allows the user to go back to the previous page or to continue to the next page if the movie they are looking for is not displayed in the evry page that they are on.

-# Features Left to Implement

 # Technologies Used

 The technologies used for this project are:

-1. HTML
+1.HTML

 2.CSS